Leviticus 15:13-15

 Healing must be followed by cleansing and atonement for full restoration before God.

-15 The priest shall offer them, the one for a sin offering, and the other for a burnt offering.
-The priest shall make atonement for him before Yahweh for his discharge.
+15 The priest is to sacrifice them, one as a sin offering and the other as a burnt offering.
+In this way the priest will make atonement for the man before the LORD because of his discharge.

 Healing must be followed by cleansing and atonement for full restoration before God.